-Among the various resources available in Digital Manufacturing environment, the graphical simulation of robots stands out (Zimmermann, 2007).
-It is used for off-line programming, accessibility analysis of the tool, detection of interferences, among other.
-The graphical simulation of robots, especially of industrial manipulators, is increasingly used in manufacturing systems.
-The ease with which it incorporates the off-line programming makes the simulation a powerful tool for the planning of a new work cell or aiding in the programming of the current robots (Silva, 2004).
+The graphical simulation of robots, especially for industrial manipulators, is increasingly present in the environment of manufacturing.
+The ease in which it is incorporated into the off-line programming makes the simulation a powerful tool in the planning of a new work cell or even aid in the programming of robots already existent (Silva, 2004).

-The graphical simulation of robot aims to visualize and check the performance of robots in a manufacturing cell.
-It can be used to determine some features, such as the robot reachability and envelope (Stobart and Dailly, 1985) (Aguiar et al., 2007a).
+The graphical simulation of robot aims to visualize and check the performance of robots in a manufacturing cell, determining some characteristics, such as reachability and envelope.
+In addition, in robotic cell, the application of graphical simulation is also used as an aid to off-line programming of robots (Silva, 2004) (Stobart and Dailly, 1985) (Aguiar et al., 2007a).

-Other benefits brought by the use of graphical simulators are (Silva, 2004), (Aguiar et al., 2007b):
+Among the benefits offered by graphical simulation of robots stand out (Silva, 2004) (Aguiar et al., 2007b):